Deseret Book Company: Other business

 Deseret Book operates further business units in addition to its publishing and retail activities.
 Under the name Zion's Mercantile it produces home decor and religious art and holds events such as women's conferences in the United States and Canada.
-LDS Living Magazine is an LDS lifestyle magazine in print and online.
+LDS Living is an LDS lifestyle magazine in print and online.
 Deseret Book Direct sells publications through catalogs, e-mail, and the DeseretBook.com website.
-From 2000 to 2009 it also operated an auctions website for LDS books.
+From 2000 to 2009 it also operated an auctions website for Latter-day Saint books.
 Crafts and other handmade items are sold under the name of Mormon Handicraft (a brand purchased from the LDS Church's Relief Society in 1986) and food is sold through The Lion House Pantry brand.
 It also provides the texts of many of its books online with paid subscriptions at GospeLink.com.

-In 2009 selected Deseret Book locations partnered with the LDS Church Distribution Center and began selling official LDS Church items, such as Temple garments, which had originally been available only in LDS Church Distribution Centers.
+In 2009, selected Deseret Book locations partnered with the LDS Church's Distribution Center and began selling official church items, such as temple garments, which had originally been available only in church distribution centers.
 That working relationship has expanded and now half of Deseret Book's 39 stores have been "integrated" and are half Deseret Book and half Distribution Centers.